 Various kinds of genres of artwork and even the artist themselves more often than not have certain tell-tale clues or earmarks that tip us off to specific details about the piece of art.
 Like the time period or the identity and character of their creator and other details.

-In this moment in the story of the Scriptures something similar is occurring.
+At this moment in the story of the Scriptures, something similar is occurring.
 Matthew, who is no less of an artist, wants to clue us in on the fact that this happened on the first day of the week.
-The same day in which creation began back in Genesis 1.
-There are earthquakes, angels dressed in lightning and beaming with good news.
+On the same day on which creation began back in Genesis one, there are earthquakes, angels dressed in lightning, and beaming with good news.
 Matthew is tipping his hand to the fact that this moment of resurrection is THE ultimate moment in God’s story to heal, reclaim, and restore a broken people and a broken creation.

 Matthew doesn’t want us to miss that on this day,